Frequently Asked Questions

 I've taken all three of the beginner sections of swing dancing at Lindy Maine.
 Where do I go from there?

-What is "solo authentic jazz dancing"?
+What is "solo authentic jazz dancing" or "solo jazz"?

 Solo jazz classes teach the energetic vernacular movements of the 1930s and 40s as used in solo and partnered swing dancing.
 The style is rooted in the dances originated by Black dancers in places like the Savoy Ballroom in New York and is characterized by strong rhythms, musicality, and individuality.
 Solo jazz is part of Lindy Hop culture and is totally acceptable at swing dances today, even pre-COVID.
 It's also the safest swing dancing style to learn while socially distancing!